 Annabel’s eyes widened.
 Cannon?

-“Starboard cannon’s got my name on it,” said Kass.
+“Starboard cannon’s got my name on it,” said Kas.
 “I’ll raise the shields.”

 “Miss Monday, the gatlin’ gun’s all yours,” said Kip.
 “Let’s blow these Resurrectionists t’ smithereens.”

-Annabel shared a grin with Kass.
+Annabel shared a grin with Kas.

 “Gatling gun, eh?” she said.

-Kass nodded.
+Kas nodded.
 “I’ll show you.”

 Annabel followed her through the door.
-They headed topside, and Kass showed her to her station.
+They headed topside, and Kas showed her to her station.
 As promised, the Gatling gun stood front and center, a huge cannon on either side of the ship.

-Clementine pressed a button at her side.
+KasumiKasumi pressed a button at her side.
 The airship shuddered and a series of metal panels raised, covering the windows and gasbags.
 The Resurrectionists’ guns were aimed at the ship, but the metal shields afforded them some protection.
 Hopefully that would be enough to stop their bullets from puncturing the ballonets.

 Annabel settled into her station, closing her one eye against the fierce, cold wind.
 She’d never used a gun like this before, so she took a moment to examine it while the Resurrectionist guns rang out, pinging against the metal shields.
 The shields seemed like flimsy protection at best.
 The metal was too thin to hold out for long, and there were gaping holes in their protective space.

-With Clem’s help, it didn’t take Annabel long to figure out how to work the gun.
+With Kas’sKas help, it didn’t take Annabel long to figure out how to work the gun.
 Once it was ready, she aimed with her mechanical eye, and began firing.
 She cackled wildly as the gun let loose an onslaught of bullets, and the Resurrectionist fell from his post, only to be seized by the zombies below.

 “God bless you, Dr. Gatling!” she cried triumphantly.

-Clementine left her to her devices, heading for the starboard cannon.
+KasumiKasumi left her to her devices, heading for the starboard cannon.

 Annabel aimed the weapon at the next Resurrectionist and gave him the same fate as his friend.
-The Penny Dreadful shuddered as Kip fired his cannon, and again as Kass did the same.
-Kip’s cannonball missed its mark, sailing over the wall, but Clem’s struck home, utterly destroying one of the gun towers.
+The Penny Dreadful shuddered as Kip fired his cannon, and again as Kas did the same.
+Kip’s cannonball missed its mark, sailing over the wall, but Kas'sKas' struck home, utterly destroying one of the gun towers.

 The Resurrectionists continued to fire back, while the zombies below cried out for flesh.
 And through it all, Annabel continued to aim and fire, laughing wildly each time a Resurrectionist fell victim to her onslaught.
 And when each of the turrets in their way stood unmanned, The Penny Dreadful lowered its shields, and continued on its way.